Effective results on the Skolem Problem for linear recurrence sequences: Acknowledgements

-The author want to thank Manas Patra and Igor E. Shparlinski for introducing him into the Skolem Problem and also for useful discussions and helpful comments.
-The research was supported by the Australian Research Council Grant DP130100237.
+The author wants to thank Manas Patra and Igor Shparlinski for introducing him into the Skolem Problem and also for useful discussions and helpful comments.
+The research was supported by the Australian Research Council Grant DP130100237 and also by the Macquarie University Research Fellowship.